 Besides the .cos (Capture One Settings) files in this folder you can come across .comask, .lcc, and .icm files.
 They also relate to adjustments and contain additional and specific information for the .cos file like layer masks, an LCC profile and a custom ICC profile for that image.

-… and get your session file verified.
-Easy task done from the File menu, you can prevent disaster or solve it anyway.
-Can not guarantee success (who can?) but worth knowing and practising.
+… and get your Session file verified.
+This easy task is done from the File menu, you can prevent disaster or solve it anyway.
+Can not guarantee success (who can?) but worth knowing and practicing.
 Precise how-to: File menu > Verify Catalog or Session…

 Sessions In-Depth Ends

-This blog ends the series of three about sessions.
+With Sessions In-Depth this series about sessions ends.
 Hope it will help you get you sorted in your sessions related questions.
 Stay tuned for more topics!